 Harpa Conference Hall and the Sun Voyager

 If you’re in Reykjavik’s downtown and the Aurora Borealis lights up the sky, head to Harpa Concert Hall or the Sun Voyager sculpture.
-Located on the coast, it’s one of the easiest and closest places where you can get away from the city lights.
+Located on the coast, it’s one of the easiest and closest places to get away from the city lights.

-This is only a good spot, however, if the lights are coming from the north.
+However, this is only a good spot if the lights come from the north.
 With the ocean shimmering ahead of you, you’ll be able to gaze up at the lights in almost total darkness.
-If, on the other hand, the lights are coming from the south, the city lights will make the Aurora seem less impressive.
+If, on the other hand, the lights are coming from the south, the city lights will make Aurora seem less impressive.

-There’s a small peninsula on the outskirts of Reykjavik and at the tip you’ll find the scenic Grotta Lighthouse.
-There’s little light pollution and you can enjoy 180-degree vistas.
-One of the most popular places for viewing the Aurora around the capital, both locals and tourists flock here hoping to catch a glimpse of the marvelous lights.
+There’s a small peninsula on the outskirts of Reykjavik, and at the tip, you’ll find the scenic Grotta Lighthouse.
+There’s little light pollution, and you can enjoy 180-degree vistas.
+Locals and tourists flock to one of the most popular places for viewing the Aurora around the capital, hoping to catch a glimpse of the marvelous lights.

 Sometimes referred to as The Pearl, Perlan is one of the most famous museums in Reykjavik.
 Located atop a small tree-covered hill, the elevated position provides terrific vistas out over the city.
-Furthermore, the trees of Ösjkuhlíð Park help to somewhat block out light pollution, meaning you can better see the dazzling Northern Lights overhead.
+Furthermore, the trees of Ösjkuhlíð Park help to block out light pollution somewhat, meaning you can better see the dazzling Northern Lights overhead.

 City Parks in Reykjavík

 Although most of Reykjavik’s city parks have many trees, they generally still have a few clear spaces where you can see the sky.
 Away from the light pollution, they can be great places to enjoy the Northern Lights without having to travel too far outside the heart of the city.